-Z-LiveRec is an USB multitrack recorder/player for Raspberry PI 4 & Core Class Audio/ALSA Compliant devices and digital mixing consoles like Mackie DL-16S/DL-32S series and Behringer XR18 &X32 series.
+Z-LiveRec is a multitrack USB recorder/player for Raspberry PI 4 & Core Class Audio/ALSA Compliant devices and digital mixing consoles like Mackie DL-16S/DL-32S series and Behringer XR18 &X32 series.
 It handles 2 to 48 channels, 48Khz, 24 bits recordings over USB 2 and store them into a single multitrack wave file.

-The Z-LiveRec is an complete application created especially for Raspberry PI 4 with (or without) a touched based GUI’s and adopted it to include support for mixing consoles like Mackie DL16S/32S and Behringer X18/X32.
+The Z-LiveRec is an app created especially for the cost effective Raspberry PI family computers with or without a touched based GUI and support for mixing consoles like Mackie DL16S/32S/DL-32R and Behringer X18/X32.

-The Z-LiveRec app can both record and replay up to 48 channels over USB from/to the mixers.
-Just perfect for live recordings, virtual sound checks and multitrack playbacks.
-It can generate Wav, W64 or CAF audio files which later can the be imported in to DAWs like Logic X, Steinberg Cubase, Reaper or Protools.
+The Z-LiveRec can both record and replay up to 48 channels over USB from/to the Mackie/Behringer mixers.
+Just perfect for live recordings, virtual soundchecks and multitrack playbacks.
+It can generate wav, W64 or CAF audio file types, which later can the be imported for post production into popular DAWs like Logic X, Reaper, Steinberg Cubase, Reaper and ProTools.

-The Z-LiveRec app is a compiled exe for Raspberry PI 4, which can run on the latest version of Raspbian with only one extra added sound library – LibSoX.
+The Z-LiveRec is a compiled exe for the Raspberry family boards, which can run on the latest version of Raspbian with only one extra added sound library – LibSoX.

-You can download a free trial version (200MB limit of recording) or purchase the full version + instructions in the Z-LiveRec Store.
+You can download a free trial version (200MB limit of recording) to test the concept or purchase the full version + instructions in the Z-LiveRec Store.

 Checkout the Z-LiveRec Manual!